naccdata/system-design/src/markdown/01-nacc-system.md

    Data submitted by an ADRC may include form responses, EHR records, images (MRI/PET), and files from digital or other phenotyping capture.
 2. NCRAD – NCRAD provides data to be distributed to ADRCs based on the processing of samples submitted.
    Additionally, NACC centralized search capabilities would link to NCRAD records for UDS participants.
-3. NIAGADS – NIAGADS provides genotype data from the ADGC to be distributed to ADRCS based on genotyping of samples submitted to NCRAD.
+3. NIAGADS – NIAGADS provides genotype data from the ADGC to be distributed to ADRCs based on genotyping of samples submitted to NCRAD.
    Additionally, NACC centralized search capabilities would link to NIAGADS records for UDS participants.
 4. LONI – LONI supports the SCAN project by collecting MRI/PET images, which are then analyzed by SCAN computational teams.
    LONI provides NACC with status data for uploads and results of SCAN computational results.